-Work continues toward completion of the Prefeasibility Study, with permitting under NEPA expected to begin toward the end of 2012.
+Work continues toward completion of the Prefeasibility Study.
+Permitting under NEPA is expected to begin toward the end of 2012 or early 2013 with a public consultation program to precede that process.

 The board of the Pebble Partnership has adopted a budget of approximately US\$107 million for a comprehensive work program in 2012.
-The program will include exploration drilling, continuing work to advance the Prefeasibility Study for the Pebble Project, development of a Project Description, environmental baseline data collection, monitoring and synthesis, and advance community engagement and workforce development programs and preparations for permitting under NEPA.
+The program will include exploration, geotechnical and metallurgical drilling and geo-hydrological testing, engineering studies to complete a Project Description in 2012 and Prefeasibility Study in 2013, continued environmental baseline data collection, monitoring and synthesis, and community engagement and workforce development programs to advance the project and prepare for permitting under NEPA.